kolkhis/tech-notes/linux/tools/aide.md

 sudo apt install -y aide
 ```

+---

 Create a new AIDE database:
 ```bash
 aide -i -c /etc/aide/aide.conf
 ```

+- `-i`: Initializes a new database.
+- `-c`: Specifies the configuration file to use.
 This will output a new database, `/var/lib/aide/aide.db.new`.

-- The `.new` is added so it does not overwrite any pre-existing AIDE database.
+The `.new` is added so it does not overwrite any pre-existing AIDE database.

+---

 Set up the database properly:
 ```bash
 cp /var/lib/aide/aide.db.new /var/lib/aide/aide.db
 ```

+---

 Then you can test AIDE by making changes in a tracked directory, then running:
 ```bash